De Palm Island in Aruba

 As soon as we stepped on the dock of De Palm Island we felt a sense of calm wash over us.
 Everything and nothing was on the agenda.

-The above photo shows the water taxi to De Palm Island.
+The above photo is the water taxi to De Palm Island.

 How to get to De Palm Island